Heart Disease and Sudden Cardiac Death

 In contrast, sudden cardiac arrest occurs when the electrical system to the heart malfunctions and suddenly becomes very irregular.
 The heart beats dangerously fast.
 The ventricles may flutter or quiver (ventricular fibrillation), and blood is not delivered to the body.
 In the first few minutes, the greatest concern is that blood flow to the brain will be reduced so drastically that a person will lose consciousness.
 Death follows unless emergency treatment is begun immediately.

 Emergency treatment includes cardiopulmonary resuscitation (CPR) and defibrillation.
 CPR is a manual technique using repetitive pressing to the chest and breathing into the person's airways that keeps enough oxygen and blood flowing to the brain until the normal heart rhythm is restored with an electric shock to the chest, a procedure called defibrillation.
-Emergency squads use portable defibrillators and frequently there are public access defibrillators (AEDs, ambulatory external defibrillators) in public locations that are intended to be available for use by citizens who observe cardiac arrest.
+Emergency squads use portable defibrillators and frequently there are public access defibrillators (AEDs, automated external defibrillators) in public locations that are intended to be available for use by citizens who observe cardiac arrest.

 What Are the Symptoms of Sudden Cardiac Arrest?

 Some people may experience symptoms of sudden cardiac arrest, such as a racing heartbeat or feeling dizzy, alerting them that a potentially dangerous heart rhythm problem has started.
 In over half of the cases, however, sudden cardiac arrest occurs without prior symptoms.

 What Causes Sudden Cardiac Death?